c-argus/kids-in-the-kitchen/README.md

   - It also includes links to the Home page, Sign Up and Contact page and is consistent in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - The current page is underligned in a color that contrasts with the background.
 Giving clarity of current location within thw website.
 There is also an active selector in bright pink to aid in navigation.
+  - This section will be uptaded in the future with a fixed bar for web browsers.

 ![Navigation Bar Sample](assets/images/feature-bar.PNG)